MohamedAli25/NNRecipe/README.md

 # NNRecipe
-Neural Network framework made in home by love from miserable students who seeks full grade
+Neural Network framework made in home by love from miserable students who seeks full grade and bonus